-Are you dreaming of Germany?
-Of exploring fairytale castles and picturesque villages?
-Maybe you’d like to attend Munich’s Oktoberfest or wander the stalls at the country’s famous Christmas markets?
+Do you want to know how much does it cost to go to Germany?
+Exploring fairytale castles and picturesque villages mus be expensive, right?
+You might be surprised to learn that attending Munich’s Oktoberfest and wandering the stalls at the country’s famous Christmas markets is reasonably priced.
 Whatever your interests are, Germany is an incredible vacation destination that promises to leave you hoping to come back.
-But, just how much does it cost to go to Germany?
-Read on to find out.

 For the purpose of this article, I am suggesting a two week trip to Germany.
 That’s 14 days and 13 nights.
 Please note that this guide is based on the costs for a single person so, if you are travelling as a couple you will need to double these estimates (except for hotels).
 It should also be noted that I am basing this itinerary on the use of trains and public transit to get around rather than a car rental.
 With that in mind, here’s the breakdown for how much it costs to go to Germany.

 - Random spending

 - How much money do you need per day in Germany?

 - Is the German Rail Pass worth it?